 - An open water surf park operating from Platform Holly, generating electricity using waves or currents.

 - A crystal clear, open water elevator shuttling tourists from the top of platform to its seafloor bottom.

 - Bring your own ideas.
 Ask our panel of experts.

-The program will conclude with our panel of experts joining Bob Evans to answer your questions.
-They are:
+The program concluded with our panel of experts joining Bob Evans to answer questions:

 Holly Lohuis, Ocean Futures Society, who along with Jean Michel Cousteau has dove into every ocean of the world.